 Requirement gathering: Making a will is a process and requires a few steps to be followed to make the process easier.

 1. The first thing you need to do once you decide to make a will is to talk to your family members regarding your intention to make a will.
 This step will reduce the chances that the ‘will’ will be challenged by a disgruntled beneficiary.

 2. Take an inventory of all assets, debts, and liabilities.

 3. Every will requires an executor.
 Make a list of people you can name as an executor and talk to them about your intentions.

 Pick an executor: Based on your discussion with your list of probable executors, select someone who is willing to fulfill the role and is responsible.
 Naming a trustworthy individually as an executor is as essential as making a will.

 Do not make a will yourself: Drafting a valid will requires specific knowledge of the law.
 A poorly drafted may be grounds for invalidation.

-At Kala Law Firm Professional Corporation, we offer the best practical solutions and comprehensive legal advice at competitive prices.
-As a leading law firm in Mississauga, Oakville, ON, we are a full-service law firm serving all of Ontario in the areas of estate planning and estate administration, business and corporate law, civil litigation, residential and commercial real estate, and sports and entertainment.
-Visit our website to learn more or contact Kala Law Firm Professional Corporation today.
+At Kala Law Firm Professional Corporation, the firm offers practical solutions and comprehensive legal advice at competitive prices.
+As a law firm in Mississauga, Oakville, ON, we are a full-service law firm serving all of Ontario in the areas of estate planning and estate administration, business and corporate law, civil litigation, residential and commercial real estate, and sports and entertainment.
+Visit the website to learn more or contact Kala Law Firm Professional Corporation today.